IPAToolkit/ios-17-5/README.md

 ## 2. iOSPack iOS 17.5 Toolkit [iOS 17.5 Jailbreak]
 <br>

 ### Unlock the Full Potential of Your iOS 17.5 Device with iOSPack Store

-For users looking to personalize their iPhone or iPad running iOS 17.5, **iOSPack Store** offers an unparalleled solution.
+For users looking to personalize their iPhone or iPad running iOS 17.5, "iOSPack Store" offers an unparalleled solution.
 Combining the benefits of jailbreak apps, virtual jailbreak stores, tweaked stores, and iOS theme stores, the iOSPack Store provides extensive customization options.
 <br><br>

 ### What is iOSPack Store?

-**iOSPack Store** is a comprehensive toolkit designed for customizing iOS 17.5 devices.
+<b>iOSPack Store</b> is a comprehensive toolkit designed for customizing iOS 17.5 devices.
 It provides access to jailbreak apps, virtual jailbreak options, and various tweaked stores, making it one of the best customization solutions available.

 <br><br>